No Devolución: Promotion and release

 In early 2011, Thursday toured North America with Underoath.
 The tour marked the tenth anniversary for their second studio album Full Collapse, which was performed in its entirety on all dates in celebration.
 A 7" vinyl split single featuring Underoath's "Paper Lung" from their 2010 album Ø (Disambiguation) and Thursday's "Past and Future Ruins" from their No Devolución was released as a tour-exclusive item in limited quantities.
 Also during this tour, Thursday held a contest in which six winners were chosen per tour date to preview select songs from No Devolución.

-On February 1, 2011 the song "Magnets Caught in a Metal Heart" was digitally previewed via online streaming with a video directed and produced by Davy and Kristin McGuire.
+On February 1, 2011, the song "Magnets Caught in a Metal Heart" was digitally previewed via online streaming with a video directed and produced by Davy and Kristin McGuire.
 Thursday intentionally selected this song to preview first because it was the most radically different song off of No Devolución when compared to their older material.
 Geoff Rickly described releasing a heavier song as "false advertising," and by releasing "Magnets Caught in a Metal Heart" the group would send the message to their fans: "You're not going to get the record you think you're going to get."
 The song "Past and Future Ruins" became available for online streaming on February 22, 2011, and "No Answers" became available the following month on March 22.

-No Devolución was released on April 12, 2011 through Epitaph Records in CD, 2×LP and digital formats.
+No Devolución was released on April 12, 2011, through Epitaph Records in CD, 2×LP and digital formats.
 There was also a limited edition CD version designed by paper craft artist Mia Pearlman, who also created the art that was used for the packaging of the standard releases.
 The limited edition features layers of solid bleached sulphate paper with a different laser cut design on each layer to where "light will shine through the CD hole."
 It was limited to 500 pieces and individually hand signed and numbered by Pearlman.

 Reception

 No Devolución received universal critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 88, indicating "universal acclaim", based on 12 ratings.

 Adam Thomas of Sputnikmusic declared that "by combining these previously worked on sounds in new ways Thursday have created an album that is not only new and unique, but also unmistakably their own."
 Jason Heller of The A.V.
 Club stated that "No Devolución isn’t a return to form for Thursday; it’s a searing, scarring reinvention."

-The album was listed at #22 on Sputnikmusic's year-end Staff's Top 50 Albums of 2011.
+The album was listed at No. 22 on Sputnikmusic's year-end Staff's Top 50 Albums of 2011.